 The impedance rating of 80Ω means that you may need a headphone amplifier with some portable players.
 The 240Ω version will need an amplifier.

-I have used these phones without issue directly from my Macbook Pro, from a Motu MK3, and from a Zoom.
+I have used these phones without issue directly from my Macbook Pro, from a Motu MK3, and a Zoom.
 I did have an issue with loud-enough monitoring without an amplifier from a Sound Devices 744t.
-The 32Ω edition of the headphone is a new release for personal players without amplification – I have not tried it, but apparently the bass under 40Hz is nowhere near as deep and defined.
+The 32Ω edition of the headphone is a new release for personal players without amplification – I have not tried it, but apparently, the bass under 40Hz is nowhere near as deep and defined.

 However, this also means that you can hear tones on these headphones that many consumer speakers and reference monitors are unable to reproduce.
 You can think you are making an awesome, heavy mix, and then play your sounds back without a subwoofer (or even worse on your computer speakers) to be sadly disappointed.

 The steel hand-band clamp provides an absolutely perfect pressure, never uncomfortably tight or flopping off your head.
 The removable, soft leather pad that snaps over the steel clamp is also extremely comfy, with no sharp, hard lumps.
 The snaps are on top.
 The velour earpads are more than comfortable – they are so soft that they are as comforting, yet less hairy, than rabbit fur earmuffs.

 Listening all alone

 The other benefit of the comfy earpads is the high level of ambient attenuation they provide – marked at 20dB, but I’ve seen measurements of 32dB on the DT770.
 These are ratings for the sound that the headphones KEEP OUT To put this in perspective, shooting range ear protectors have an ambient attenuation rating of 30dB.

-This high level of attenuation makes the DT770 80Ω ideal for sub-mix monitoring in studio sessions.
+This high level of attenuation makes the DT770 80Ω ideal for sub-mix monitoring in-studio sessions.
 You can be sure that you are not going to get leakage… unless you turn them up loud with an amplifier.
 At 96 spl, you could easily blast your eardrums out if you don’t take care.

 Final Thoughts – Are they worth it?

 If there is a large budget available, you may able to purchase a variety of headphones for different uses, such as studio monitoring, post-production mixing, and location recording.
-However, even if your budget and storage space are unlimited, the DT770 Pro 80Ω is an excellent all-around choice for a wide variety of listening applications within a comparatively low price range for professional gear.
+However, even if your budget and storage space is unlimited, the DT770 Pro 80Ω is an excellent all-around choice for a wide variety of listening applications within a comparatively low price range for professional gear.

 The balanced sound range with a high level of detail, wide soundstage, and extremely comfortable earpads and padding, make listening sessions through the Beyer Dynamic DT770 Pro 80Ω an absolute pleasure.

-Design – 7
+- Design – 7

-Sound quality – 9
+- Sound quality – 9

-Durability – 9
+- Durability – 9